 This dish is usually prepared with chicken meat, and it gets all its taste and flavour from the special Mangalorean masala paste, which is made of coriander seeds, cardamom, coconut, clove, ginger, cumin seeds, garlic, fennel seeds, dry red chilli, etc. The biriyani is usually served with curd or raita to balance the spiciness and the heat.

-You can easily find Mangalore biryani all over Karnataka, but no points of guessing, the best place to visit in Karnataka to have this special food is Mangalore.
+You can easily find Mangalore biryani all over Karnataka, but no point in guessing.
+The best place to visit in Karnataka to have this special food is Mangalore.

 Bisi Bele Bath